 Discussions are collaborative learning experiences.
 Therefore, the student is required to complete 2 Discussions in this course.
 The student is required to post 1 thread of at least 200 words.
 In addition, the student must post 2 replies of at least 100 words to classmates’ threads.
 For each thread and reply, the student must support his/her assertions with at least 1 citation in current MLA format.
 Acceptable sources include the textbook, the Bible, or the Internet, and must have been published within the last 10 years.

 The student will complete each tutorial by following the step-by-step instructions given throughout the tutorial book.
 Completing 1 tutorial out of the multiple listed in each chapter of the tutorial book is required; however, the student will consider completing all of the tutorials per chapter for extra practice.

 Using the skills gained in the tutorials, the student will apply what he/she learned by creating a model or scene.
 Once the model or scene is complete, the student will export the image as a .JPG and upload the digital file via the appropriate assignment submission link.

 This assignment is completed in 3 parts to aid in the creation of an animation.

 For this part of the Animation Creation assignment, the student will create a proposal for his/her animated movie of 1 minute or shorter.
 The student will storyboard what he/she plans to animate, and describe the background, texture, and lighting that will convey the look and feel of the animation.
 The proposal must be at least 300 words, and contain no fewer than 10 storyboard panels.

-Part 2: Rough Draft
+Rough Draft Assignment